 Double-click the Server certificates.

 In the Actions pane, click Create Self-Signed Certificate.

 Type a friendly name for the certificate in the Specify a friendly name for the certificate box, and click OK.

 The IIS server creates a new self-signed certificate with the name of your server as its common name.

 Binding a certificate to a website

-If you already have a SSL certificate (self-signed or from a Certificate authority), you need to configure the IIS server so that it can use it for incoming secure connections.
+If you already have an SSL certificate (self-signed or from a Certificate authority), you need to configure the IIS server so that it can use it for incoming secure connections.

 The IIS server is now ready for using the assigned certificate with SSL handshake for incoming connections.

-Kentico allows you to specify which of the website's pages should only be accessible over the secured SSL protocol.
+Kentico allows you to specify which of the website’s pages should only be accessible over a secured protocol (HTTPS).
 When users try to open such a page with the standard HTTP protocol, they will be automatically redirected to the secured version of the same page (using the https URL scheme).

 When you set up a page to require SSL access, the system only redirects HTTP requests to the secure HTTPS protocol.
-Kentico doesn't configure the website to use the HTTPS protocol.
+Kentico does not configure the website to use the HTTPS protocol.
 You still need to adjust your IIS settings to use SSL/HTTPS.